ldijkman/ART-ESP32-Touch-TFT-Thermostat/test/readme.md

 www.paypal.me/LDijkman

+Arduino Experience, But dont know what to do?
 WANTED, Boring Bored People or Students, I could use some help?!  ;-) Make YourSelf UseFull!